eva-llm/eva-run/README.md

 - **Throughput:** 1,200-2,000 tests per minute per node.
 - **Efficiency:** Processes ~1M tests in 8.3-14 hours on a **single** `eva-run` node.
 - **Scaling:** Processes ~1M tests in **2.5-4.2 minutes** with horizontal scaling (~200 nodes).<br />
-  *Note: Calculation based on the author's experience deploying on-demand clusters for 40k+ OS-GUI/Web-UI tests at Yandex.*
+  *Note: Calculation based on the author's experience deploying on-demand clusters of this size for 40k+ OS-GUI/Web-UI tests at Yandex.*

 > **Disclaimer:** These represent theoretical baseline metrics.
 Real-world performance depends on external LLM provider rate limits, network jitter, and infrastructure overhead.

+---

+## Why are millions of tests important?

+In the era of the **EU AI Act** and similar regulations, massive empirical testing is perhaps the only way to demonstrate a meaningful SLA.
+Since AI is inherently non-deterministic, quality cannot be calculated mathematically — it can only be captured statistically through high-volume data.
+By running millions of tests, the quality mark becomes a statistically significant value rather than a lucky guess.

+## What about LLM Provider Rate Limits?

+`eva-run` follows the high-load philosophy: the core must be "dumb," fast, and opinionless.
+Any complex orchestration or business logic for rate management should be handled externally by the system distributing the tests.
+The server's only job is to shred through the queue at maximum speed.

+To manage load, use the `LLM_PROVIDER_CONCURRENCY` environment variable.
+It sets the worker pool size for outgoing requests to external LLM providers (Default: `200`).

 ---